redox-os/book/src/ch04-09-graphics-windowing.md

 ### Orbital

-Orbital provides a display server, window manager and compositor.
+The Orbital desktop environment provides a display server, window manager and compositor.

-The display server is written in Rust, thus being an alternative to Wayland/X11.

-Current features:
+- The display server is more simple than Wayland, making the porting task more quick and easy.

+#### Libraries

+The programs written for these libraries can run on Orbital.

+- SDL1.2
+- SDL2
+- winit
+- softbuffer
+- Slint (use winit/softbuffer)
+- Iced (use winit/softbuffer)
+- egui (can use winit or SDL2)

+#### Features

 - Custom Resolutions
 - App Launcher (bottom bar)